hmcts/ccpay-bulkscanning-app/README.md

 ## Purpose

-The purpose of Bulk-Scanning API is to capture payment data from Bulk-scanning component and Exela and move it to pay-hub once all payment data has been received.
+The purpose of Bulk-Scanning API is to capture payment data from Bulk-scanning component and Exela and move it to pay-hub once all payment data has been received

 ## What's inside